wp-plugins/gwolle-gb/readme.txt

 = Todo/coming up in future releases =

 * Bughunting (check all the FIXME's in the code).
-* Pagination is sometimes funky.
+* Pagination is sometimes funky in the backend.
 * Add possibility to empty trash and spam.
 * Make Install method more safe.
 * Bring Import method back and refactor it.
 Add more sources.